 Political economy; development; political sociology; extractive politics; China-Southeast Asia

-I received my PhD in Sociology from Johns Hopkins University.
-I am currently a faculty affiliate at the Climate Policy Lab at the Fletcher School at Tufts University and the Sié Chéou-Kang Center for International Security & Diplomacy, and a non-resident fellow at the Stratbase-Alberto Del Rosario Institute (ADRi) in the Philippines, and the Paramadina Public Policy Institute (PPPI) in Indonesia.
-I was previously a fellow at the Climate Policy Lab at Tufts University, Global Development Policy Center at Boston University and the Middle East Institute at the National University of Singapore, and the Asian Research Institute.
+I am a non-resident fellow at the Stratbase-Alberto Del Rosario Institute (ADRi), the Paramadina Public Policy Institute (PPPI), and WR Adivsory.
+I was previously a fellow at the Climate Policy Lab at Tufts University, Global Development Policy Center at Boston University, the Middle East Institute at the National University of Singapore, and the Asian Research Institute.

 - Ph.D., Sociology, The Johns Hopkins University, 2021